juliomrqz/nuxt-netlify/README.md

 ### Redirects

 You can also add [redirects][netlify-redirects], as many as you like.
-You should pass in an array of objects with the redirection attributes.
+You should pass in an array of objects (or a function that returns the array) with the redirection attributes.
 For example:

 ```js